Skip to main content

 The manual control panel shows one row per channel:

-• Relay outputs — a toggle button.
+• Switching outputs (Output 8 MKII relay and Multistate channels — either mode — and Input 16 relays) — a toggle button.
 Click to flip on/off.

 • Channel indicators — drive the front-panel LED color directly, independent of any wired output.